England’s Bath and York

 The central tower soars nearly 200 feet.
 The neck-saving mirror allows you to marvel at it comfortably.

 England's split with the Vatican goes back to King Henry VIII.
 Henry wanted to divorce his wife and marry his mistress.
-The pope said no. Henry did anyway, declaring that he, and not the pope, was the head of England's Catholics.
-While Henry considered himself a faithful Catholic—just not a Roman Catholic—his Church of England soon embraced the essence of the Protestant Reformation.
+The pope said no. Henry did anyway, and declared that he, and not the pope, was the head of England's Catholics.
+While Henry considered himself a faithful Catholic — just not a Roman Catholic — his Church of England soon embraced the essence of the Protestant Reformation.

 Canon Jeremy Fletcher explains in a nutshell how Anglicanism differs from Roman Catholicism.

-Canon Fletcher: Henry the VIII's archbishop was archbishop Cranmer and he defined three pillars for the Church of England: scripture, and reason, and tradition.
-The Bible, our own human understanding, and the tradition of the church — and that's the great difference between the new church of England the Roman Catholic church then, that the medieval Roman Catholic church which was much less based on the Bible.
+Canon Fletcher: Henry the VIII's archbishop was Archbishop Cranmer and he defined three pillars for the Church of England: scripture, and reason, and tradition.
+The Bible, our own human understanding, and the tradition of the Church — and that's the great difference between the new Church of England and the Roman Catholic church then, that the medieval Roman Catholic church was much less based on the Bible.
 The Church of England is a reformation church.
-It's a Protestant church but the structures remained Catholic ones as well, so it has both and we like to describe ourselves as being Catholic and reformed.
+It's a Protestant church, but the structures remained Catholic ones as well — so it has both, and we like to describe ourselves as being Catholic and reformed.

 Today those walls seem only to protect the half-timbered charm.
 Ye olde downtown York — much of it as car-free today as it was 500 years ago — is filled with characteristic old buildings.
 It feels made for window-shopping, people-watching, and strolling.